nadarei/simpletap.js/README.md

 ...and you click on the trash icon, it will be the `<i>` that will receive the `tap` event, not `button`.

+This is often good enough, because the event will propagate down to it's ancestors anyway.
+But the `activeClass` (`tap`) will be applied to `i` in this case.

 To get around this, restrict the tappable element selector to those you're concerned about: